gingerbeardman/gingerbeardman.github.io/_posts/2022/2022-04-07-accessing-yahoo-japan-from-europe.md

 This means I can keep browsing uninterrupted, though of course you can no longer see the original pages as intended.

 Here is [my archive of CSS and JS for modifying other sites](https://github.com/gingerbeardman/dot-css-js/) in a similar way.

-## Server-level access

-I run a server that does automated searches of Yahoo!
-Japan Auctions, giving me a sort of "Saved Search" mechanism for my own hobbies and interests.
-I now route all accesses to Yahoo!
-Japan websites through a proxy by specifying the proxy URL in my server configuration.

-## To be continued...

-I'll add to this page as I come up with more workarounds.